 Your training should also begin to use the basic techniques together into two, three and sometimes five technique combinations.
 Notice I said “basic” techniques.
 The purple belt mentality is very different from the white and blue belt mentality.
 White and blue belts think the answer to their problems is learning more techniques.
 The purple belt thinks to himself: “I need to refine the techniques I already know and then learn how to reflexively put the appropriate techniques together into flowing combinations.”

 For example, when I first learned the triangle, I thought it was just a matter of throwing my legs over their head and shoulder and squeezing my legs together.
-Then as I matured in Brazilian Jiu Jitsu, I noticed that there were a specific set of components that made up the technique (20 to be exact!).
+Then as I matured in Brazilian Jiu Jitsu, I noticed that there was a specific set of components that made up the technique (20 to be exact!).
 Then, I noticed that these components could be broken down even further into sub-categories.
 Now (as a black belt), the triangle is no longer a simple technique with three or four movements.
 It is now a myriad of over twenty (20) different (and subtle) moving parts that must be put together in a specific order so they can all work together towards one common goal: apply pressure to the neck.

 Once I had mastered the triangle, I needed to put it together with other basic techniques like the arm lock, the hip bump, the sweep, the kimura, a knee lock, etc. Knowing how to combine the triangle with other basic techniques was very important to my development in Brazilian Jiu Jitsu!
 Once I could combine techniques together and use them in conjunction with momentum, I now felt ready to take on the world.
 I’ve noticed the same in many students, both in seminars, at my school and other schools.